HackerDaGreat57/3dOS_gitea/README.md

 2. [File](./assets/readme/stage2) | Convert the hex-dump of the block into base-10 decimal form.
 Store the result in memory (~3KiB).
 3. The hard part

-(The above text is being worked on.
+(The above text is still being worked on.
 I am conducting early testing with the program.)

 ## Compiling
 How to compile Hex-Zip for your platform.
 Since it is written in fairly portable C++ it should compile fine on any machine/compiler that includes C++20 and `ncursesw`.